REStud/data-editor/policy.md

 The Data Editor acknowledges that practical difficulties in complying with this policy may exist, as with proprietary datasets with limited access or public use data sets that require consent forms to be signed before use.

 - Requests for exemptions from this policy must be made in a cover letter to the Managing Editor at the time of first submission (see [REStud's submission instructions](https://www.restud.com/submissions/)).
 The article will then be reviewed at the discretion of the Managing Editors and the Data Editor.
 Exceptions will not be considered later in the review and publication process.
-- If you cannot include some or all of the data in your package, please check with the data provider about whether the data may be shared with the Data Editor.
+- If you cannot include some or all of the data in your package, **please check first with the data provider about whether the data may be shared with the Data Editor**.
 We are happy to work with you and the data provider to find a solution that allows us to replicate your results, including by signing any necessary agreements.
 If that is not possible, we will try to obtain access to the data ourselves.
 - For confidential data that you cannot include, provide a data preservation statement.
 We ask you to commit to preserving the data for at least five years.
 - In rare cases, ***authors are asked not to disclose the identity of the data provider***.
 This must be disclosed at the time of submission.
 In these cases, we follow the policy of the [American Economic Association](https://aeadataeditor.github.io/posts/2026-05-08-private-data).
 Please consult it and contact the Data Editor to arrange an appropriate resolution.
 </div>